nikodunk/roomsolar/_landingpages/index.md

 image: '/3000w-apartment-solar/solar-kit-9.jpg'
 ---

-# The DIY, plug and play, off-grid solar battery kit that can run your home
+# The DIY off-grid solar battery kit that can run your home

 Run your home off stored sunshine